hardillb/nginx-proxy-avahi-helper/README.md

 `docker pull hardillb/nginx-proxy-avahi-helper`

-Currently only runs on ARM64 based machines, need to do AMD64 builds.
+Currently there are AMD64 and  ARM64 based builds.

 ## Running